 Development works do not always require a planning application.
 Minor alterations may be allowed under permitted development.
 If you are unsure whether a proposed development needs planning permission or not, we offer a chargeable service to check for you.

-For more comprehensive advice before submitting a planning application we also offer pre-application advice which can help to identify and overcome potential issues with proposed developments and speed up the application process.
+For more comprehensive advice regarding a specific proposal before submitting a planning application we also offer pre-application advice which can help to identify and overcome potential issues with proposed developments and speed up the application process.

 Most people now apply online.
 It’s quicker, cheaper and provides helpful guidance throughout the application process.
 Visit the Planning Portal to get started, or to download the form you need.
 You may also want to look at the relevant check list, to help you provide all the information required.